omegachysis/minecraft-experiment/fall-damage-armor.md

 # Results

+All values are measured in units of *half-hearts* - the damage done to the subject.

 | Armor Configuration                           | Trial 1 | Trial 2 | Trial 3 | Trial 4 | Trial 5 |
 |-----------------------------------------------|---------|---------|---------|---------|---------|
 | no armor                                      | 18      | 19      | 19      | 19      | 19      |